USYDUniTrack/unitrack/README.md

 ## Overview

-This project was was initiated for Coding Fest 2023 by @usam @jenny @dev @gitparth12.
+This project was initiated for Coding Fest 2023 by @GoogGameRuler @jennifermtain @devanshimirchandani @gitparth12.
 The purpose of UniTrack is to present a university services platform with a better user experience, mainly targeting degree planning, unit selection, and time table selection.

 The initial tech stack was NextJS with Firebase, however for a revamp of the project, we decided on Django and SQLite with HTML and CSS.